-If a Camper is displaying signs of illness, they'll be separated from the other campers and you'll be notified.
+Please keep your pup home if they are ill and let us know as soon as possible if you need a Play Package extension.
+We will notify you if your Camper is displaying signs of illness at Camp.
 We will take them to the veterinarian immediately if necessary or keep your pup separated until you're able to pick them up.
 Click here to learn more about common illnesses.

 What if my dog gets injured?

 Dogs love to wrestle and play!
 Sometimes it leads to play scratches, which are especially common on short-hair or light colored pups.
 Broken nails and raw paw pads are also common.
-If your dog has an injury that requires immediate medical attention, we will reach out to you and/or your emergency contact, and transport your pup to the veterinarian.
+If your dog has an injury that requires immediate medical attention, we will attempt to contact you first before your emergency contact and transport your pup to the veterinarian as needed.